klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 * Create new "orders-service" namespace and deploy the Microservices "orders-service"
 * Expose the microservice to other ressources outsite of the cluster
-* Optional: Enhancement with MS Azure SQL database (as additional prototype cycle)
+* Optional: Enhancement with MS Azure SQL database

 These steps are documented further below.